jupyter-on-openshift/hub-local-spawner/README.md

 Once JupyterHub has finished deploying open it from your browser.

-With the template loaded, you could also instead have deployed the example by selecting _Add from Project_ in the web console and then selecting on _JupyterHub Local Spawner POC#1_ from the available templates.
+With the template loaded, you could also instead have deployed the example by selecting _Add to Project_, then _Select from Project_, in the web console and selecting on _JupyterHub Local Spawner POC#1_ from the available templates.

 Deleting the Application
 ------------------------